jnk0le/random/pipeline cycle test/doc/cortex_m85.md

 Observable as half cycle execution slide, which results in 1 cycle of loop invariant stall (if no further stall is hit) due to tripple issue across branch.\
-Obsrvation of a skewed pipeline is a false positive caused by this.
+Observation of a skewed pipeline is a false positive caused by this.

 can be caused by:
 - issuing instruction pairs that can't be dual issued (`uxtb`+`uxtb`, `ldrd`+`ldrd` etc.)